-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the limited liability partnership and determined that the most significant are FRS 101 'Reduced Disclosure Framework and the Limited Liability Partnership (Application of Companies Act 2006) Regulations 2008.
-Our considerations of other laws and regulations that may have a material effect on the financial statements include the Equality Act 2010, Money Laundering Regulations 2019, General Data Protection Regulations and The UK Bribery Act. - We understood how Rochpion Properties (4) LLP is complying with those frameworks by making enquiries with management, internal audit, and those responsible for legal and compliance matters. - We assessed the susceptibility of the limited liability partnership's financial statements to material misstatement, including how fraud might occur by considering the processes that the Limited Liability Partnership has established to address risks identified by the entity, or that might otherwise seek to prevent, deter or detect fraud.
-We also considered areas of significant accounting judgement, complex transactions, performance targets, economic or external pressures and the impact that these have on the control environment.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the limited liability partnership and determined that the most significant are FRS 101 "Reduced Disclosure Framework" and the Limited Liability Partnership (Application of Companies Act 2006) Regulations 2008 and the tax legislation. - We understood how Rochpion Properties (4) LLP is complying with those frameworks by making enquiries with management, those charged with governance, ultimate parent's internal audit, and those responsible for legal and compliance matters.
+We reviewed specialist reports and correspondence with regulators and made enquiries of legal counsel in relation to a cyber incident. - We assessed the susceptibility of the limited liability partnership's financial statements to material misstatement, including how fraud might occur by considering the processes that the Limited Liability Partnership has established to address risks identified by the entity, or that might otherwise seek to prevent, deter or detect fraud.
+We also considered areas of significant accounting judgement, complex transactions, economic or external pressures and the impact that these have on the control environment.
 Where the risk was considered to be higher, we performed audit procedures to address each identified fraud risk.
-These procedures included testing journals by corroborating the entries made to underlying documentation. . - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
+These procedures included testing journals by corroborating the entries made to underlying evidence. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
 Our procedures involved making enquiries with those charged with governance and senior management for their awareness of non-compliance with laws and regulations, inquiring about policies that have been established to prevent non-compliance with laws and regulations by officers and employees, inquiring about the partnership's methods of enforcing and monitoring compliance with such policies and inspecting significant correspondence with regulatory authorities.